anurag-327/formwix/README.md

 ### Form Configuration

-Forms in Formwiz are defined using a configuration object that specifies fields, validation rules, and submission behavior.
+Forms in Formwix are defined using a configuration object that specifies fields, validation rules, and submission behavior.

 #### TypeFormConfig